sourcegraph/about/handbook/engineering/code-intelligence/goals.md

 **Milestones:**

 1. 🔄 Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories.
-    - 🔄 Increase observability in the code intel executor to aid in troubleshooting the auto-indexer
+    - 🔄 Increase observability in the code intel executor to make troubleshooting failed auto-index records possible
     - 🔄 Auto-index 5 repositories on Sourcegraph Cloud

 1. Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories that use cmake as a build system.